-There’s a lot to consider when designing your new home.
-It’s also a very personal thing.
+There’s a lot to consider when designing new home.
+But, it’s also a very personal thing.
 Every family will have different ideas about what the perfect home looks like.
-You’ll obviously need to consider your budget, but aside from that, the options are endless.
+Then, of course, you’ll need to consider your budget, but aside from that, the options are endless.

 Take Advantage of the Sun

 The sun is a wonderful thing.
-It gives us warmth, light, and of course solar energy if you choose to go that way.
-When designing your home, careful consideration should be given to the block on which you’re building, and how best to position your home for maximum sun benefit.
+It gives us warmth, light, and of course, solar energy if you choose to go that way.
+Therefore, careful consideration should be given to the block you’re building and how best to position your home for maximum sun benefit when designing your home.

 Give Everyone Their Space

 Everyone needs their own space, so take this into account when designing your home.
-This may also depend what stage of life your family is at, however try to think long term.
-Plan the various zones (parents, kids and central living areas) of your home to suit your family and also try to future proof your home design as best you can.
-When children are much smaller, you may feel safer if their rooms are right next to yours.
-As they get older though, perhaps you want some more privacy with your bedroom away from other family members in it’s own wing of the house.
+This may also depend on your family’s stage of life; however, try to think long term.
+Plan the various zones (parents, kids and central living areas) of your home to suit your family and try to future proof your home design as best you can.
+For example, when children are much smaller, you may feel safer if their rooms are next to yours.
+As they get older, though, perhaps you want some more privacy with your bedroom away from other family members in its wing of the house..

 Noise also plays a part here.
 If you spend a lot of time in the living room watching TV, you may not want the bedrooms right next to it.
-All families will be different but try to think long term and design a layout that’s really going to suit your lifestyle now and for years to come.
-Master builders like Stonewood Homes was an extensive range of house plans with various layout for families at every stage that perfectly suit the Kiwi lifestyle.
+All families will be different but try to think long term and design a layout that will suit your lifestyle now and for years to come.
+Master builders like Stonewood Homes was an extensive range of house plans with various layouts for families at every stage that perfectly suit the Kiwi lifestyle.
 Stonewood Homes also custom build homes to you’re your preferences and your land.

 Consider Insulation and Sound Absorption

 So, when designing your home, ensure you consider insulating all walls, both internal and external.
 But the layout of your home can also help with insulation.
-For example, if you live in colder climate, open plan designs may not be the best thing.
-While it looks great, it does mean you can’t shut off sections of the home and just keep your most used areas warm.
-Consider how you can best trap heat where you want it.
+For example, if you live in a colder climate, open plan designs may not be best.
+While it looks great, it does mean you can’t shut off sections of the home and keep your most-used areas warm.
+So instead, consider how you can best trap heat where you want it.

 Consider Child Safety in Your Home Design

-Even if it’s your first home and you don’t have children, it’s worth considering safety if children are in your future plans.
-You can obviously install necessary gates and other things around the home once children are born, but in the meantime try to consider safety from a design point of view.
+Even if it’s your first home and you don’t have children, it’s worth considering safety if children are in your plans.
+Of course, you can install necessary gates and other things around the home once children are born, but in the meantime, try to consider safety from a home design point of view.